nagonzalez/ansible-role-rke/README.md

-Ansible module to install RKE requirements.
+Ansible role to install RKE

-CentOS only for now.